 - Predator tracks or scat near the birdhouse

-- Unusual behavior from the birds, such as avoiding the birdhouse or acting aggressively
+- Unusual behaviour from the birds, such as avoiding the birdhouse or acting aggressively

 By noticing these signs and acting fast, you can protect the birds and keep your birdhouse working well.
 This uses effective birdhouse security and techniques to keep predators away.